 Feeling the pressure?
 I don’t blame you!
 But the third main signal that Facebook factors into their algorithm is reactions.
 So if people don’t comment or share on a post, at least there is some hope to be seen with a simple reaction!

 4. Create a Facebook Group

 Groups provide the perfect opportunity to build an active and engaged community around topics, issues, and causes that your audience cares about.
 AND they generate conversations among your audience – which is exactly what you want!

-So if you want to be discovered in the sea of news feed content, you need to board the Facebook Group boat and create an open space where people can collaborate and share their thoughts, ideas, and opinions.
+So if you want to be discovered in the sea of news feed content, you need to board the Facebook Group boat.
+Create an open space where people can collaborate and share their thoughts, ideas, and opinions.

 If you haven’t already, I highly recommend creating a community via a Facebook Group for your business!